Instructions for DNA testing on dogs using cheek swabs

-Preparation for Sampling
+Preparation for sampling

-Peel back the edges of the swab sleeve at the handle end, and remove the first swab from the sleeve by holding the handle.
+Peel back the edges of the swab sleeve at the handle end, and remove the swab from the sleeve by holding the handle.

 Holding the head of the dog, insert the swab into the mouth, turning the bristles away from the teeth towards the inside of the cheek.
 Holding the handle of the swab, firmly roll and rotate the bristle head against the inside surface of the cheek for about 15 seconds.

-Handling the Sample after Collection
+Handling the sample after collection

-Air dry the swabs for 5 minutes by standing in a clean glass with the bristle ends uppermost to prevent bacterial and fungal action which can degrade the DNA.
+Air dry the swabs for 5 minutes by standing in a clean glass with the bristle ends uppermost to prevent bacterial and fungal action, which can degrade the DNA.

 Re-insert each swab into the protective swab sleeve so that the bristle brush is completely covered by it.

 Do not re-seal the sleeve, as this can promote bacterial and fungal growth.

 Place the sleeve containing the two swabs in the small polythene bag and contact BattLab to arrange collection.